quan-h-vu/quan-h-vu.github.io/content/samples/hugosite/index.md

 ## Tools

 - command line interface (CLI) tool
-	- [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5): Windows users must use Powershell as their CLI tool.
+	- [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5): Windows users should use Powershell as their CLI tool.
 Not to be confused with Windows Powershell, which should not be used.
 - [Notepad++](https://notepad-plus-plus.org/), or text editor of your choice

 ## Installation